1Revenger1/Dell-M4700-MacOS-Resources/README.md

 * [AirportBrcmFixup.kext](https://github.com/acidanthera/AirportBrcmFixup) - Allows 94352Z to work even though it's not native to MacOS.
 * [WhateverGreen](https://github.com/acidanthera/WhateverGreen) - Allows us to put in the iGPU platform id and M4000 framebuffer
 * [VirtualSMC](https://github.com/acidanthera/VirtualSMC) - Emulates the SMC and provides sensor information for Battery and CPU.
-  * Includes SMCBatteryManager, SMCProcessor, and SMCSuperIO as well, which I use as well
+  * Includes SMCBatteryManager, SMCProcessor, and SMCLightSensor as well, which I use as well.
 * [USBInjectAll](https://github.com/RehabMan/OS-X-USB-Inject-All) - Injects all the USB ports in SSDT-UIAC as macOS does not pick up all the USB Ports by itself.
-* [VoodooPS2Controler]() - Fixes PS2 Trackpad and Keyboard (Not linked yet, I compiled my own based off of Dr. Hurtz and Rehabman's repo)
+* [VoodooPS2Controller](https://github.com/1Revenger1/OS-X-ALPS-DRIVER) - Fixes PS2 Trackpad and Keyboard (Not linked yet, I compiled my own based off of Dr. Hurtz and Rehabman's repo)
 * [BrcmFirmwareRepo/BrcmPatchRAM3 (Acidanthera)](https://github.com/acidanthera/BrcmPatchRAM) - Allows the Bluetooth part of the 94352Z to work with macOS.
   * You need BrcmPatchRAM3, BrcmFirmwareData, and BrcmBluetoothInject for Catalina
 * [IntelMausiEthernet](https://github.com/Mieze/IntelMausiEthernet) - Fixes ethernet port.
-* [AppleALC]() - Fixes speakers and 3.5mm ports
+* [AppleALC](https://github.com/acidanthera/AppleALC) - Fixes speakers and 3.5mm ports

 ## Config.plist

 ### Patches

-* _OSI to XOSI - Fakes Windows 8 by redirecting OSI calls to the one in the SSDT_XOSI file.
-This also includes versions before Windows 8 as the DSDT relies on behavior described [here](https://docs.microsoft.com/en-us/windows-hardware/drivers/acpi/winacpi-osi).
+* _OSI to XOSI - Redirects OSI calls to the one in the SSDT_XOSI file.
+When _OSI checks Windows 7 or Windows 8, it'll also check if it's Darwin as well.
 * EHC1 to EH01/EHC2 to EH02 - Expected DSDT name for USBInjectAll
-* ECDV to EC - Generated by [this script](https://github.com/corpnewt/USBMap)
+* ECDV to EC - Embedded Controller rename to allow the laptop to boot into MacOS 🐱-alina
-* HPET _CRS to XCRS/IRQ 8 /IRQ 0 Patch - Generated by [this script](https://github.com/corpnewt/FixHPET), used with SSDT-HPET
+* HPET _CRS to XCRS/IRQ 8 /IRQ 0 Patch - Generated by [this script](https://github.com/corpnewt/SSDTTime), used with SSDT-HPET
+* EC5_ to ECB_ - Intercepts calls to change screen brightness from brightness keys to the method in SSDT-BRTK

-### Droped Tables
+### Dropped Tables

 * MCFG - Causes crashes with SSDT-CPUPM

-### NVRAM Boot Args

-* dart=0 - Disables VT-d for macos
-* radpg=15 - WhateverGreen power gating tweaks for Radeon GPUs
-* shikigva=40 - Tell WhateverGreen to replace appleGVA board id
-* shiki-id=Mac-FC02E91DDD3FA6A4 - iMac13,2 board id.
-Allows iGPU to be used for AirPlay/H.264 Encoding/Decoding with the main output coming out of the AMD gpu still.

 ### Devices
-* Pci(0x1,0x0) - Set dual link for 1080p Display, set 10bit panel, set connectors to connect to internal/external displays.
-[More Details](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.Radeon.en.md)
-The connectors is actually the Buri connectors from within the AMD 7000 Series kext, with the first connector modified to work with the internal LVDS display.
 * Pci(0x1b,0x0) - Set audio layout for AppleALC.kext to fix interal speakers and ports
 * Pci(0x1c,0x7) - Fixes SD Card slot by allowing it to use the apple SD card kext within MacOS.

 ## SSDTs

-* SSDT-CPUPM - Generated by [this script] (https://github.com/Piker-Alpha/ssdtPRGen.sh).
+* SSDT-CPUPM - Generated by [this script](https://github.com/Piker-Alpha/ssdtPRGen.sh).
 Allows the CPU to turbo and lower it's clock speed.
-* SSDT-HPET - Generated by [this script](https://github.com/corpnewt/FixHPET), fixes duplicate IRQs and fixes RTC
+* SSDT-HPET - Generated by [this script](https://github.com/corpnewt/SSDTTime), fixes duplicate IRQs and fixes RTC
-* SSDT-PNLF - From WhateverGreen, fixes backlight control
-* SSDT-SDMMC - Adds the missing SD card device in the DSDT
 * SSDT-UIAC - Generated by [this script](https://github.com/corpnewt/USBMap).
 Used in conjunction with USBInjectAll, specifies which ports to be injected.
+* SSDT-PNLF - From [WhateverGreen](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/SSDT-PNLF.dsl), fixes backlight control
+* SSDT-ALS0 - From [OpenCorePkg](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-ALS0.dsl) Creates a fake Ambient Light Sensor, which is needed for the screen to dim when disconnected from the battery.
+* SSDT-SDMMC - Adds the missing SD card device in the DSDT
-* SSDT-XOSI - Fakes Windows 8
+* SSDT-XOSI - If checking Windows 7 or 8, check if it's Darwin as well.
+* SSDT-BRTK - Sends PS2 Commands when brightness keys are pressed.

 ## Credits
 * Thanks to everyone in r/Hackintosh's Discord Server.
 They helped out a ton.
 * Authors of the Kexts, drivers, and scripts used.
+* Dhinak
+* Landonh12